 Past participants have gone on to form lifelong friendships and share in the journey to Hopkinton!

-Upon registering, you will be sent an introductory letter and questionnaire so we can better understand your abilities and goals.
+After registering, you will be sent an introductory email from Coach Hutch and a questionnaire so we can better understand your abilities and goals.